 Heating costs and the savings associated with a geothermal system are relative to energy prices.
 As the prices of natural gas, propane, and heating oil increase with respect to the price of electricity, the savings associated with getting geothermal increase.

-Below is an example of a typical 2,500 square foot home in Cortlandt Manor, New York with fuel oil and central air conditioning versus Dandelion geothermal heating and cooling.
+Below is an example of a typical 2,500 square foot home in Cortlandt, NY with fuel oil and central air conditioning versus Dandelion geothermal heating and cooling.
 This home will save $1,581 or 47% of their total heating and cooling costs every year with geothermal.

 The greater a home’s square footage, the more energy that’s required to properly heat and cool.